tomasmcguinness/radiator-monitor/README.md

 To compile it, you'll need to use ESP-IDF for the Bridge project and Nordic nRF Connect for the sensor

-It's designed for use on an ESP32-C3 and Nordic nRF52840.
-I've been using the Seeed XIAO boards.

 Both of these are available as add-ons to VSCode and that's how I've been building, compiling and flashing.

+I've been running the bridge on an ESP32-C3 and the sensors on Nordic nRF52840.
+I've been using the Seed XIAO versions of this MCU.

 You'll need a J-Link piece of hardware to flash the Nordic boards at this time.

+If you're interested in getting a printed circuit board for the radiator sensors, please let me know.

 For an overview, please watch my YouTube video - https://youtu.be/YUV8U6BC5oQ